my-personal-hell/discord-account-generator/README.md

 ## Donate
 ETH: `hattywashere.eth`
-that's pretty much it
+that's pretty much it.

 ## About me
-You can read all about me with contact information [at my website](https://xlogic.sh)
+You can read all about me with contact information [at my website](https://xlogic.sh).